TyHol/Conversion_tools/Conversion_tools/README.md

 ## Installation

-Copy the `Conversion_tools` folder into your QField plugins directory, then enable the plugin in QField settings.
+To install the plugin, download the plugin from the releases page and follow the plugin installation guide to install the zipped plugin in QField.

 ---